khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/middleware.md

 !!! note "Technical Details"
     You could also use `from starlette.requests import Request`.

-    **FastAPI** provides it as a convenience for you, the developer.
+    **ReadyAPI** provides it as a convenience for you, the developer.
 But it comes directly from Starlette.

 ### Before and after the `response`